PBS 56 of X — More Bootstrap Content

 To mark an image as responsive, simply give it the class

 To see this in action, let’s add the class

 img-fluid to the first image that appears in the dummy page (the one of the posters with the ID

 fig1).
-Notice that while your viewport is larger than the width of the image it’s displayed in the normal way.
-Now, shrink your viewport by shrinking the width of your browser window, watch the image scale so it never overflows the page!
+Notice that, while your viewport is larger than the width of the image, it’s displayed in the normal way.
+Now, shrink your viewport by shrinking the width of your browser window and watch the image scale so it never overflows the page!